 Diagnosis and Treatment:

-• Weight Management: Keeping your dog at a healthy weight reduces stress on the hips.
+• Weight Management Maintaining your dog’s weight in a healthy weight can reduce tension on your hips.

-• Surgery: In severe cases, surgical options like total hip replacement may be considered.
+• surgery: In severe cases the surgical option of a the total hip replacement could be thought of.

 Preventive Measures: